2. The Exponential Integrate-and-Fire model¶

 The minimal amplitude to elicit a spike depends on the duration of the current.
 For an infinitely long current, we’ve just calculated the rheobase current.
 For short pulses and step currents, we can “experimentally” determine the minimal currents.
 If we plot the amplitude versus duration, we get the strength-duration curve.

-• Enter an informed guess into the min_amp table.
+to 0. - Enter an informed guess into the

 At the end of the script, the strength-duration curve is plotted.
 Discuss it.
 You may want to add a log-log plot to better see the asymptotic behaviour.